-This martini is super simple to make and just consists of a crushed cereal rim and a marshmallow infused sparkling vodka drink.
-After rimming your glass, just put the marshmallows at the bottom…
+This cocktail is super simple to make and just consists of a crushed cereal rim and a marshmallow infused sparkling vodka drink.
+After rimming your glass with cereal, just put the marshmallows at the bottom...

 And pour in the vodka and soda water.
-You can use either regular vodka or vanilla vodka, depending on how sweet you want the drink to be.
-I recommend regular as the marshmallows give it a nice light sweet flavor.
+I recommend plain vodka as the marshmallows give it a nice light sweet flavor.

-But seriously, how fun are these Lucky Charms martinis??
+Seriously, how fun are these Lucky Charms martinis??
 Lucky Charms really just make life better.
 Whether it’s in your cereal bowl or in a martini glass.
-Or in the ice cream I made a few years ago.
+Or in the million of other desserts I like to make with Lucky Charms!

 I mean, drinking this St. Patrick's Day martini is kind of like when you’re done eating your cereal and you slurp up all the milk.
 Except instead of slurping marshmallow-tinged milk, you’re slurping vodka, here.
 Vodka > Milk, yes?
 YES.